8 Bombshells From R. Kelly's 1st Interview Since Sexual Abuse Charges

 4. "Absolutely not."

 In the course of the interview, Kelly repeatedly denied every doing anything illegal with women or having sex with women under the age of 17.
-"Absolutely not," he told King.
-During the interview, he also pointed out that there are "real girls out there being abducted, being raped."
+"No," he adamantly told King.
+During the interview, he also pointed out that there are "real young girls out there being abducted, being raped."

 5. "I need help."